seek-oss/skuba/.changeset/orange-toes-sniff.md

 template: Exclude DOM type definitions by default

 TypeScript will now raise compiler errors when DOM globals like `document` and `window` are referenced in new projects.
-This catches unsafe usage of browser APIs that will throw exceptions in a Node.js context.
+This catches unsafe usage of Web APIs that will throw exceptions in a Node.js context.

-If you are developing a new npm package for browser use, you can opt in to DOM type definitions in your `tsconfig.json`:
+If you are developing a new npm package for browser use or require specific Node.js-compatible Web APIs like the [Encoding API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API), you can opt in to DOM type definitions in your `tsconfig.json`:

 ```diff
 {